commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 ### Eventually
 After somedays later I got some freetime and decided to follow the compliation guide of librewolf, to compile it manually without the help of portage, after a while setting up the compiling environment and 1 hour of compiling, it magically starts without a problem.
-That means the only possible error is because I built librewolf with `portage`, gcc is fine, kernel is fine, everything is fine, except for using portage is not fine.
+That means the only possible error is because I built librewolf with `portage`, gcc/clang is fine, kernel is fine, everything is fine, except for using portage is not fine.
-And with the previous suspection for `libevent`, I looked into the use of librewolf.
+And with the previous suspection for `libevent`, I looked into the `USE` flags of librewolf.
 ```emerge
 [ebuild   R   ~] www-client/librewolf-117.0_p1:0/117::librewolf  USE="X clang dbus geckodriver gmp-autoupdate
 hardened jumbo-build lto pgo pulseaudio screencast system-av1 system-harfbuzz system-icu system-jpeg